convos-chat/convos/blog/_posts/2019-10-26-convos-one-point-oh.md

 ### Nicks with MixedCaps

-Nicks that had Mixed Caps had many issues in the earlier versions of Convos.
+Nicks with mixed casing had many issues in the earlier versions of Convos.
 One of the worst issue was that users might appear offline, even if they were not.
 This is fixed in 1.00.